 6. Take notes or use your mobile to record the scene of the accident

-You will need these details when making a claim on your insurance and you’d be surprised how soon you may forget:
+You will need these details when claiming your insurance, and you’d be surprised how soon you may forget:

 - Time and date of the accident?